CrowdStrike/foundry-tutorial-quickstart/blog.md

 [Falcon Foundry](https://www.crowdstrike.com/platform/next-gen-siem/falcon-foundry/) is "Cybersecurity's first low-code application platform."
 This is marketing-speak saying that you don't have to write a whole lot of code to build apps.
 We're working on adding no-code support to Foundry too, which means you'll eventually be able to build everything in a <abbr title="What You See Is What You Get">WYSIWYG</abbr> environment.

 > Hi! 👋 My name is Matt Raible, and I'm a pro-code fan.
 By this, I mean I _like_ to write code and have full control over my app's functionality.
-I'm sceptical of low-code and no-code solutions.
+I'm skeptical of low-code and no-code solutions.
 I'm new here at CrowdStrike, and I'm helping make our solutions easy to use, so my opinion might change as time goes on.

-There are a few modes you'll see why doing this tutorial:
+There are a few modes you'll see while doing this tutorial:

 - Development: Run an app on your local machine.
 View it in your browser or from the Falcon UI.
 - Preview: Allows you to view a deployed app in the Falcon UI before releasing it.
 - Release: Publish a deployed app into the App catalog.
-- Install: Install a released app via the App manager.
+- Install: Install a released app via the App catalog.

 You'll also need a CID, or Customer ID, to work with.
 If you'd rather not develop in your production instance, you can create a developer CID.
 See the Foundry documentation for more information about this.